DarknessFX/UEMaterials/README.md

 Direct link to download materials I shared in my twitter <a href="https://twitter.com/DrkFX" target="_blank">@DrkFX</a>. <br/>

-**Note:** Materials from July/2023 forward are using UE 5.2.1 .<br/>
-I'm using Unreal Engine 5.1, this materials maybe not open in earlier Unreal Engine versions.
+I'm using Unreal Engine 5.3.2, this materials maybe not open in earlier Unreal Engine versions.

 ## About